LefferTrochez/UAV-Research-Environment/README.md

 The same reference vehicle, controller architecture, estimator, sensors, missions, disturbance conditions, and evaluation methodology are maintained across the plant models whenever possible.

-The objective is to study how model fidelity affects closed-loop evaluation results and computational cost.
+The objective is to determine when increased plant-model fidelity materially changes closed-loop engineering conclusions and whether the additional detail justifies its computational cost.

 ---